Electric cars: Is it worth paying extra for a heat pump?

 The benefits of a heat pump

-Bosch, another producer of heat pumps, says the tech can increase an EV’s range by up to 25 percent.
+Bosch, another producer of heat pumps, says the technology can increase an EV’s range by up to 25 percent.
 Its system uses the vehicle’s coolant fluid to distribute warm and cool air, and says a heat pump with a rating of 1,000 watts will generate the heat equivalent of 2,000-3,000 watts.

 Do all electric cars have a heat pump?